 - Now is a fantastic time to follow Ruby’s development.
 If you are interested in helping with Ruby, start here.

-- Weblogs About Ruby
+- Ruby Blogs

 - Very little happens in the Ruby community that is not talked about on the blogs.
 We’ve got a nice list of suggestions for you here for getting plugged in.

 - Ruby programmers around the world are getting involved in more and more conferences, where they get together to share reports on work-in-progress, discuss the future of Ruby, and welcome newcomers to the Ruby community.

 - If you prefer to listen to discussions about Ruby rather than read, you can tune into one of these awesome Ruby podcasts.
 These Rubyists use their podcasts to cover new releases, community news, and interview their fellow Ruby developers.